Estimated reading time: 9 minutes

 Training Your Puppy

 Dog Training is especially important.
 After all, you will hopefully have many happy years together.
-Therefore, before letting your dog off the lead, it is important to make sure they respond to basic commands, especially “Sit” and “Come.”
+Therefore, before letting your dog off the lead, it is important to ensure they respond to basic commands, especially “Sit” and “Come.”
 And “leave it.”.
 Training needn’t be a tedious task and can be fun.
 There are lots of 3-minute games you can play with your dog that will teach key things such as proximity.
 These include “Love My Name”, “Leash off, Party On”, “Magic Hand”, and “Middle to name a few.
 As a dog walker and h=games-based trainer, I can devise a game package and take you through them.

 Collar and lead